 [dihedral_restraints] : restrain selected dihedrals to a reference value.
 The implementation of dihedral restraints is described in section 4.3.4 of the manual.
 The parameters specified in the [dihedral_restraints] directive are as follows:

-- type has only one possible value which is 1 - label is unused and has been removed from the code.
+- type has only one possible value which is 1 - phi is the value of φ_0 in eqn.
+4.83 and eqn.
+4.84 of the manual.